Child Support

 Does a new baby reduce child support payments?

 Having a child in a new relationship can reduce payments.
-This can be addressed through Ground 7 of a Change of Assessment.
+This can be addressed through Reason 10 of a Change of Assessment.

 Can I apply if my own income has dropped significantly?

 Yes — if your income has dropped by more than 15%, a new formula assessment will automatically produce a lower payment.
-If the drop doesn't trigger an automatic reassessment, a COA under Ground 3 or the general equity grounds may apply.
+If the drop doesn't trigger an automatic reassessment, a COA under Reason 7 may apply depending on the circumstances.

 Understand the Formula Baseline